 We had that same question.
 So in order to find out if Starlink works in San Diego County we ordered one ourselves.
 Once the kit arrived (which sometimes can take awhile), we had a real family do the self install at their rural home near Valley Center.

-This Starlink comparison should help you make a more informed decision about your Internet service.
-More importantly, if your current service with San Diego Broadband is not working as expected, please contact Tech Support and provide them your Speed Test results so we can help you.
+We did this to help you make a more informed decision about your Internet service.
+More importantly, if you feel your current service with San Diego Broadband is not working as expected, please contact Tech Support and provide them your Speed Test results so we can help you.
 If you are just learning about us, check availability online to see if we can serve your address.

 Okay, let’s compare Starlink and San Diego Broadband.
 Starlink is a Low Earth Orbit satellite solution while San Diego Broadband is a point to point solution that beams the Internet from fixed relay sites to a fixed antenna at your property.